mamba2410/reverse-pokewalker/README.md

 	- Worth looking into the TX/RX signals, it's likely just echoing from the IR but it might be able to be exploited to run arbitrary code if intercepted.
 	- Research on chip/code exploits to get a dump might be another option. "power glitch attack" was the recommended googling to learn more (thanks to `u/DarkJezter`)
 	- It's a long shot, but might be able to intercept the tx/rx signal and somehow get the MCU to write the 48K ROM contents to the external EEPROM.
-- Decode IR signal
+- Document more IR packets and observe the behaviour.
-	- Structure (See GBA Temp forum thread)
-	- Protocol
 - Might be able to write code to the internal ROM somehow.

 ----